minarikmatus/telereader/README.md

 # Discord setup

+1. If self hosted: create .env with `DISCORD_TOKEN=your_token`
-1. Add this bot to Discord server and use /telelink command
+2. Add this bot to Discord server and use /telelink command